edemaine/edemaine/README.md

   * 🌟[reveal-pug-talk](https://github.com/edemaine/reveal-pug-talk) is the template for this powerful combination of slide creation technology, and is [the basis for the above talks](https://github.com/edemaine/reveal-pug-talk/discussions/4)
   * 🌟[Timer](https://github.com/edemaine/timer) counts down remaining time for live presentations
 * Mathematics
+  * 👯[Tiling with Three Polygons is Undecidable](https://github.com/edemaine/three-tiles): Implementation of [a paper](https://arxiv.org/abs/2409.11582) converting Wang tiles into three polygons with equivalent tilings
   * 👯[PokeTree](https://github.com/edemaine/poketree): Animated demos of Binary Search Trees (BSTs) and AVL trees with Pokémon
   * 👯[Every Author as First Author](https://github.com/edemaine/author-stack-paper): source code for a humorous paper about stacking names on top of each other
   * 👯[TOPP: The Open Problems Project](https://github.com/edemaine/topp) lists open problems in computational geometry